Best Leather Seat Covers: Our Top Picks for Upgrading Your Interior Style

-- Water Resistance: Not all covers are made equally.
-If you’re someone who frequently has a beverage in the car, make sure that the covers you choose are water-resistant so a spill doesn’t stain your seat.
+- Water Resistance: If you’re someone who frequently has a beverage, or has kiddos who like to eat and drink in the car, make sure that the covers you choose are water-resistant so a spill doesn’t stain your seat.

 - Cushioning: Some seat covers also feature built-in cushioning.
 If you want some extra padding, look out for that feature.

-- Cleaning most leather seat covers is a pretty easy task.
+- Cleaning: Cleaning most leather and leatherette seat covers is a pretty easy task.
 For basic maintenance, just wipe them down with a damp cloth and then a dry one to avoid water stains.

 Q: Will seat covers work with side airbags?

 Most of today’s modern seat covers are designed to work with your car’s side airbags without compromising deployment time or function.
 But check before you buy.